S Corporations vs. C corporations

 An S Corporation (named as such because of it’s organization meeting the IRS requirements to be taxed under Subchapter S of the Internal Revenue Code) is a corporation for which the subchapter S taxation election has been made in order for it to be treated as a pass-through entity for tax purposes, much like a partnership whose income or losses “pass through” to the individual shareholders’ personal tax returns (in direct proportion to their investment or ownership in the company), while still providing the same protections for assets and from liabilities as a traditional corporation.
 The shareholders will pay personal income taxes based on the S corporation’s income, regardless of whether or not the income is actually distributed, but they will avoid the “double taxation” that is inherent to the traditional corporation (or “C” corporation).

-The Major Difference between a traditional Corporation and an S Corporation
+The Major Difference – S Corporation vs. C Corporation

 Because of its “pass through” taxation structure, the S corporation is not subject to taxes at the corporate level, and hence avoids the pitfalls of “double taxation” (in a standard or traditional corporation, business income is first taxed at the corporate level, then the distribution of the residual income to the individual shareholders is taxed again as personal “income”) that befalls C corporations.